HypeCheck

 Traditional

-Traditional Ayurvedic soapnut powder.
-Mostly used topically for hair/skin.
-Very little clinical evidence.
+Traditional Ayurvedic soapnut powder used for hair and skin care.
+Limited clinical evidence.

 Weak evidence